-From Shakespeare to Salinger and Marlowe to McCarthy, you’ll find your child arriving at table with new and interesting friends to talk about.
+From Shakespeare to Salinger and Angelou to Atwood, you’ll find your child arriving at table with new and interesting friends to talk about.
 Our experience with, and love of, great books helps us to know how to guide our students in their appreciation of some of the classic poetry, plays and prose works written in the English language.
 Our approach to learning is discussion based, encouraging our pupils to articulate their views in each and every lesson.
 This approach allows them to enjoy their involvement whilst being encouraged to develop their own thinking, which in turn positively influences their writing in both creative and analytical forms.

 Throughout the Collège and Lycée years our curriculum are integrated to create progress towards the final outcomes that will ensure our students can adapt to university life.
 We actively encourage independent learning, provide analytical frameworks for essay writing and model how to be precise, succinct and articulate in oral exams.
 As all of our teachers have experience of examining, we are well placed to give pupils the best advice for how to achieve in these highly pressurised situations.